PhillipFeiDing/myblog/README.md

 # myblog
-A Blog Display and Management System powered by ExpressJS
+A blog display and management system powered by ExpressJS

-# Notes
+## Notes
-The project structure initiates with the Express generator.
-As an web application deployed on a real server, some configuration files are not shown here for security reasons.
+The project starts with the Express generator.
+As a web application deployed on a real server, some configuration files are not shown here for security reasons.